<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h2 class="wp-block-heading">Let&#8217;s do it!</h2>

-<p>Here is how we planned our holidays.</p>
+<p class="wp-block-paragraph">Here is how we planned our holidays.</p>

 <h3 class="wp-block-heading"><strong>Sprint 0: Defined Product Backlog</strong></h3>

-<p><strong>Sophie’s Product Backlog:</strong></p>
+<p class="wp-block-paragraph"><strong>Sophie’s Product Backlog:</strong></p>

-<li>Go to the Great Wall with Annabelle</li>
+<li>Visit the Great Wall with Annabelle </li>

-<li>Cook with Theromix</li>
+<li>Cook with the Thermomix </li>

-<li>Pirate ship play in Chaoyang Park</li>
+<li>Pirate ship at Chaoyang Park </li>

-<li>Play a new song on the piano</li>
+<li>Learn a new song on the piano </li>

-<li>Trampoline in Chaoyang Park</li>
+<li>Trampoline at Chaoyang Park</li>

 </ol>

-<p><strong>Annabelle’s Product Backlog</strong> <strong>(with the translation from Sophie)</strong>:</p>
+<p class="wp-block-paragraph"><strong>Annabelle’s Product Backlog</strong> <strong>(with the translation from Sophie)</strong>:</p>

-<li>Go swimming with her shark toy</li>
+<li>Go swimming with her shark toy </li>

-<li>Read Micky Mouse book</li>
+<li>Read Mickey Mouse </li>

-<li>Learn rope skipping</li>
+<li>Learn to skip rope </li>

-<li>Read Donald Duck book</li>
+<li>Read Donald Duck</li>

 </ol>